2019–20 North American winter: Mid-March blizzard

-GOES 16 water vapor image of the Northern Rockies as the late season blizzard moves over.

 An area of low pressure incoming from the Pacific drifted down the California coastline the week of March 16, bringing scattered thunderstorms with hail to Southern California.
 Continuous flow of moisture into California's mountains produced extreme snowfall totals during an otherwise unimpressive winter there.
 114 in of snow fell at Homewood, 92 in at Sierra-at-Tahoe and 77 in at Kingvale.
 Several rounds of severe thunderstorms occurred in Texas during this time period with the Dallas metropolitan area being especially hit hard.
 Following over 4 in of rain, street flooding was reported.
 The responsible low pressure area was observed to finally move ashore mid-day on the 18, and the Colorado low began forming shortly afterward.
 In the Rocky Mountains and Great Plains, blizzard warnings were issued March 17 in anticipation of a very heavy snowfall to be accompanied by strong winds.
 Snowfall totals in NWS Boulder's forecast region peak at 23 in, 4 mi NE of Nederland.
 Combined with winds gusting over 62 mph, widespread blizzard conditions occurred.
 At Denver's airport over 1,000 flights or around 80% of air traffic that day, were cancelled.